 ADVICE TO THOSE WHO SEEK MEMBERSHIP

-Freemasonry is not a benefit society.
-We do not subscribe so much a year to entitle us to draw financial relief or to make provision for those we leave behind.
+Freemasonry is not a society focused on fiscal benefits.
 Its charity is intended for those Masons who, through no fault of their own, have met with misfortune.

 There are more than 240 Masonic Lodges under the jurisdiction of the Grand Lodge of Washington in the State of Washington.
-You must be a resident in the state for 6 months to be considered for membership in one or more of these Lodges.
-(Exceptions to this requirement are possible for seafaring men, military, and college students.)
+You must be a resident of the state for 6 months to be considered for membership in one or more of these Lodges.
+Exceptions to this requirement are possible for seafaring men, military, and college students.

 FREQUENTLY ASKED QUESTIONS

-A man, of good repute, and well recommended, 18 or older, living in Washington state 6 months or more (exceptions for military), recommended by three Masons and belief in a supreme being.
+A man, of good repute, and well recommended, 18 or older, living in Washington state 6 months or more (exceptions for military and students), recommended by three Masons, and belief in a Supreme Being.
 Specifics are listed on the petition for the degrees.

 Masons cannot invite you to join, it must be of your own freewill.
 You should visit some Lodges and get to know some of the men who are Masons in your area.
-You must fill out a petition for the degrees and get three Mason’s endorsement.
+You must fill out a petition for the degrees and get the endorsements of three Masons.

-Once you have submitted a petition to a Lodge, your petition is read at Lodge, a team is assigned to meet with you and your family, the investigation results are read at the next Lodge meeting and then a ballot is taken.
-If approved by the members you will be assigned a coach and you will be asked to schedule a date for your initiation.
+Once you have submitted a petition to a Lodge, your petition is read at the Lodge, a team is assigned to meet with you and your family, the investigation results are read at the next Lodge meeting, and then a ballot is taken.
+If approved by the members you will be assigned a coach and asked to schedule a date for your initiation.
 This takes about three months, if the Lodge meets only once per month.
 After initiation, you will be required to pass a test on what you have learned before proceeding to the next Degree.
-Including initiation, there are three degrees.
-Memorization of the rituals will be required to advance through the degrees.
-Normally, it takes three or more months for you to pass all three degrees and get a good understanding of your obligations necessary to becoming a better man.
+Including initiation, there are three Degrees.
+Memorization of the rituals will be required to advance through the Degrees.
+Normally, it takes three or more months for you to pass all three Degrees and get a good understanding of your obligations necessary to becoming a better man.

 4. What would change in one’s life after becoming a Mason?

 One reason to become a Mason is to become a better man.
 You become a better man by becoming more confident, by living by the rules of your God, by treating all on the level with justice and compassion, and by helping others become wiser and better.
 This takes effort on your part.
-The symbols of Masonry: the Plumb, Square, and Level continually remind a Brother to live an upright life, be square with your fellow man, and treat all equally.
+The symbols of Masonry—the Plumb, the Square, and the Level—continually remind a Brother to live an upright life, be square with your fellow man, and treat all equally.

-5. How much time is required, in an average week, to be devoted to Masonic duties/responsibilities?
+5. How much time is required, in an average week, to be devoted to Masonic duties and responsibilities?

 becoming a better man takes effort.
 Nothing realized without effort is truly cherished.
-It is a life-long task to become better than you were each day.
-How much effort that it takes is up to you.
+It is a lifelong task to become better than you were each day.
+How much time that effort takes is up to you.

-6. What if any financial commitment is to be expected?
+6. What, if any, financial commitment is to be expected after becoming a Freemason?

 Joining costs about $200 depending on the Lodge.
 Yearly dues range in the $50-$100 range, depending on the Lodge.
 You should be financially secure and be able to support your family in order to become a Mason.

-7. How long do meetings last and what is the purpose?
+7. How long do Masonic meetings last and what is the purpose?

 These meetings typically take about two hours and include business and educational content.
 Typically there is a social hour before or after the meeting that may include dinner.

-8. How do I know what Lodge is right for me?
+8. How do I know what Masonic Lodge is right for me?